I’m just going to go ahead and say it. Education is a civil rights issue, and it’s one that we can’t be moderate about.

 It happens in all sorts of areas, like housing, healthcare and even education.
-As an educator and equity advocate, I have a duty to call out those who stand in the way of our students’ potential.
-School reform is a civil rights issue, and opposing those of us who genuinely seek to build better schools simply makes it harder for our underserved students to get the opportunities they need.
+As teachers, we are obligated to call out any inequities that may stand in the way of our students’ potential.
+Education is a civil rights issue, and we must be willing to challenge the status quo for our underserved students to get the opportunities they need.

 IMPERFECT SOLUTIONS, NOT PERFECT IMAGINATIONS

-Their arguments essentially boil down to this: Sure, our schools aren’t necessarily great, but if all these changes you want aren’t going to fix everything, we would be better off just leaving things alone.
+Their arguments boil down to this: Sure, our schools aren’t perfect, but all these changes aren’t going to fix them.
+Wouldn’t we be better off just leaving things alone?

-That sort of negativity reveals this persistent idea that we can keep doing what we’ve been doing and somehow our schools will get better on their own (that’s literally insane).
-The truth is that education reform is a real and meaningful opportunity to help our students be successful, and we can’t let imperfect efforts get in the way of meaningful outcomes.
+All that negativity points back to the idea that we can keep doing what we’ve been doing and somehow our schools will get better on their own, and that’s literally insane.
+Education reform may miss the mark at times, but we can’t let imperfect efforts get in the way of meaningful outcomes.